Sheep shearing: Animal welfare

-Animal welfare organizations have raised concerns about the abuse of sheep during shearing, and have advocated against the selling and buying of wool products.
+Animal welfare organisations have raised concerns about the abuse of sheep during shearing, and have advocated against the selling and buying of wool products.
 Sheep shearers are paid by the number of sheep shorn, not by the hour, and there are no requirements for formal training or accreditation.
 Because of this it is alleged that speed is prioritised over precision and care of the animal.

 In 2013, an anonymous shearer reported instances of animal abuse by workers, an allegation to which an Australian Worker's Union representative added that he had witnessed "shearers gouge eyes and break sheep jaws."
 Australian Wool Innovation insisted that animal welfare was a priority among shearers.
 The following year, the RSPCA began a cruelty investigation following the release of video footage that PETA said was taken in more than a dozen shearing sheds in New South Wales, Victoria and South Australia.
 The Guardian reported that the video showed, "sheep being roughly handled, punched in the face and stamped upon.
 One sheep was beaten with a hammer while another was shown having a deep cut crudely sewn up."
 The Shearing Contractors Association of Australia "applauded" the investigation, and Wool Producers Australia president Geoff Fisken said the behavior shown in the video was "unacceptable and unsupportable" but that "we're sure it doesn't portray the 99.9% majority of wool shearers – and those shearers would be appalled by it as well".
 More recent footage and images of Australian workers abusing sheep have been released by anonymous sources, some of which was included in Dominion, a recent Australian documentary on animal farm abuses.
 No comment has been made about this by the Shearing Contractors Association of Australia.